Azure/azure-powershell/src/Accounts/Accounts/help/Invoke-AzRestMethod.md

 ```

 ### -WaitForCompletion
-Waits for the long-running operation completes before returning the result.
+Waits for the long-running operation to complete before returning the result.

 ```yaml
 Type: System.Management.Automation.SwitchParameter